 Many people find that hair loss can damage their self-esteem and even their career prospects.
-Hair transplantation is a permanent solution to this problem, as transplanted hair is highly durable and should last the patient for the rest of his or her life.
+Hair transplantation is a permanent solution to this problem, as it is highly durable and should last the patient for the rest of his or her life.

 Virtually all men – even those in the advanced stages of baldness – have a permanent horseshoe of hair on the back and sides of the scalp, which gives the surgeon a stable supply of donor hair that can cover current and future hair loss.

-There is a possibility of swelling following the procedure, which is usually around the forehead and generally appears between the second to the fourth day of recovery.
-However, this is normal and a temporary phase; it is not a sign of further issues.
-If you do have concerns, it’s important that you contact Crown Clinic.
+There is a possibility of swelling after the procedure, which is usually around the forehead and generally appears between the second and fourth days of recovery.
+This is normal and a temporary phase; it is not a sign of further issues.
+If you have any concerns, it’s important to contact Crown Clinic.

 Sleeping at a 45-degree angle will ensure there are no further unnecessary complications.

-Like with any surgical procedure, there is always some risk of infection; however, these are generally low.
+Like with any surgical procedure, there is always a risk of infection; however, this is generally low.
 Infections from hair transplant surgery are unlikely to happen.
-It is important to avoid dirt and bacteria or tampering with donor area or the planted follicles during the healing process.
+It is important to avoid dirt, bacteria or tampering with the donor area or the planted follicles during the healing process.

-Many people worry that they will have to shave their head before an FUT transplant, but actually it can be performed with little to no head-shaving involved.
-If you have long hair and are thinking about FUT surgery, rest assured that you won’t need to have your head shaved.
-In fact, as FUT can leave some scarring, having longer hair can help disguise this.
+Many people worry that they will have to shave their head before an FUT transplant, but actually, it can be performed with little to no head shaving involved.
+If you have long hair and are thinking about FUT hair transplant surgery, rest assured that you won’t need to have your head shaved.
+In fact, as FUT can leave scarring, having longer hair can help hide this.

 As a strip of skin is removed during FUT surgery, there may be some scarring following the hair transplant.
 If you prefer to wear your hair very short, the scars may be more visible, but if you typically wear your hair in a slightly longer style the scarring can easily be disguised.